Record cold, heavy snow grips much of the US, with more on the way

 "Just grab everything in your closet and put it on," said CNN meteorologist Allison Chinchar.
 "That's the best thing I can tell you.
 Everything you own, just layer up."

 And Erie?
 After being slammed with more than five feet of snow this week, the city could be in for even more.
-Lake-effect snow is expected to continue in the area, from Rochester, New York, to Cleveland, Ohio.
+Lake-effect snow is expected to continue in the area, from Rochester, New York, to Cleveland.

-The good news for Erie: the lake may be frozen over by the end of next week, which will cut off the lake-effect snow.
+The good news for Erie: The lake may be frozen over by the end of next week, which will cut off the lake-effect snow.